 Mass Torts Keep Your Case Separate

-Mass Torts Require Identical Fact Patterns
+Mass Torts Do Not Require Identical Fact Patterns

-In addition, class actions require all plaintiffs to have identical fact patterns and injuries that lump them into a class.
+Class actions require all plaintiffs to have identical fact patterns and injuries that lump them into a class.
 For example, all people who were fired by a corporation because of their gender may file a class action suit since they had the same injuries.